dudung/dudung.github.io/_posts/2022-05-09-hello-world.markdown

 are obtained.
 Image size is `390px` &times; `90px`.

-This is actually the first post after Jekyll was installed.
+This is actually the first post after Jekyll was reinstalled.